Husbandry in Ants

 They also perform a rudimentary farming by collecting fungi for food which they feed little bits of leaves !

 Leaf cutter ant on its way to feed its garden fungus!

 We know them only too well ! – most of Plant Specialists Garden Care and Plant Health care team know – where you see ants in a garden look out for other insects like aphids and mealy bugs that might be feeding on the plants.

 One of the most common behavior is the herding or farming of sap feeding insects (homopterans) such as aphids, scale, and mealy bugs.
 These drink large quantities of sap to extract some sugars and proteins then excrete the rest as “ honeydew” a sugar liquid.
-In return, the ants tenderly look after and protect them from predators.
+In return for collecting the honeydew, the ants tenderly look after and protect them from predators.

 By stroking the back of some aphids with their antennae, the ants can induce a honeydew droplet.
-The ants may move the insects to areas on the plants with the best sap or to other plants nearby.
-When it rains they may move them to sheltered places, even sometimes into their own nests !
+When too crowded they will move the babies to other parts of plant with better sap or to another plant altogether.
+Even when it rains they care for them by moving them into a sheltered place – sometimes their own nests.

 Written by our resident horticulturalist Peter Morris BSC.
 MSc.
 MBA